 Students must be able to communicate effectively in English for studies at the TST.
-Applicants from outside Canada whose primary language is not English, and who were educated in a university outside Canada where the primary language of instruction and examination in the full academic program is not English, must demonstrate English proficiency to acceptable standards through an acceptable language proficiency test (tests described below).
+Applicants from outside Canada whose primary language is not English must demonstrate English proficiency through one of the accepted language proficiency test (tests described below).
 Minimum scores are indicated.
-Evidence of an earned degree of at least two full years in duration from a recognized post-secondary institution where the language of instruction and examination is English may also be deemed as evidence of English proficiency (see §A5.6 below).
+Some exemptions may apply; see §A5.5.6.

 Even where an applicant has met the standards below, the Admissions Committee may require or consider additional evidence of fluency in English.
 After a student has been admitted to studies, the GCTS Director may require additional evaluation of the student's fluency in English and may prescribe a course of additional study in English as a foreign language.
-In this case, the student will withdraw without penalty from the courses in which he or she is registered.
-The GCTS Director is required to take action under this paragraph when requested by a student's doctoral supervisory committee or college Graduate Director, or by the professor of a course in which a student is enrolled.
+In this case, the student will be required to withdraw without penalty from the courses in which they are registered.
+The GCTS Director is required to take action under this paragraph when requested by a student's doctoral supervisory committee or College Graduate Director, or by the professor of a course in which a student is enrolled.